MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

+**Scope diagram:** A diagram describing / depicting the scope hierarchy in the program.

+**Scope hierarchy:** Pointing to the depth of the scopes used in a program.
+The context in which the variable is defined and used and how they relate to each other in the hierarchy.

+In a scope you can access variables defined in that scope, or in any parent/ancestor scope.

+**Local scope:** Variables defined inside code blocks.

+**Global scope:** Global scope contains all variables defined outside all code blocks.

+**Lexical Scope (static scope):** The idea that a variable defined in one part of the program, may not be accessible everywhere else.
+The context in which the variable is defined and used comes in to play.
+So we need to pay attention to the code blocks in our script when talking about scope.

+    let varOne = 'varOne'; // Global scope

+    if (true) {
+        console.log(varOne); // Local scope
+        let varTwo = 'varTwo';
+        console.log(varTwo);
+    }

+    console.log(varTwo); //Reference error: not defined in global scope.

+**Scope:** Determines the accessibility (visibility) of variables.
+Where in the program are the variables defined.

+In a scope you can access variables defined in that scope, or in any parent/ancestor scope.

 **Operator:** Constructs which behave generally like functions.
 Commons examples are arithmetic (+, -), comparison (>, <) and logical operations (&&, ||).

 **Operand:** An operand is the object that is being worked on by an operation.